svanschu/Joomla-HTML-Bootstrap-overrides/README.md

 ## com_hikashop
 Normal HikaShop supports bootstrap 2.3 but the latest bootstrap is 3.x.x with syntax changes.
 This overrides change the old syntax to support newer bootstrap versions.

+### category/carousel
+This override is a beginning to be bootstrap 3 based.

+Done yet:
+ * Horizontal slide with buttons
+ * Horizontal slide without buttons